seanblanchfield/blog/current/_posts/2026-07-22-ai-platform-deployment-company.md

 ## This ain't systems integration

-The PR for the four new AI deployment companies sounds similar to regular systems integrators like Accenture and Capgemini: capable people embedded in your operations (but now with AI augmenting them).
+The four new AI deployment companies don't seem too different to regular systems integrators like Accenture and Capgemini: capable people embedded in your operations (but now with AI augmenting them).
 Human effort applied to an AI implementation.
-Perhaps they promise access to deeper expertise, but that's potentially at the cost of lock-in or misaligned incentives (a pressing need to sell tokens and find novel training data).
+Perhaps they offer access to deeper expertise, but that's potentially at the cost of lock-in or misaligned incentives (their pressing need to sell tokens and find novel training data).
 Gartner gave a blunt <a href="https://www.cio.com/article/4167981/anthropics-financial-agents-expose-forward-deployed-engineers-as-new-ai-limiting-factor.html">warning of "FDE-washing"</a>: traditional billable-hour consulting rebranded as advanced engineering.
 They projected that by 2028, up to 70% of enterprises may abandon vendor-led FDE engagements due to runaway costs and inability to evolve the systems independently.

 I think the winners in this category will not look like the systems integrators and big consultancies of the last few decades.
-The winners will be exemplars of the kind of AI-native company that they promise to transform their clients into. **The question any enterprise should ask their AI consultancy is: "*Tell me about your agent fleet*".** They should answer excitedly about the career-defining impact of working within a "context flywheel".
+The winners will be exemplars of the kind of AI-native company that they promise to transform their clients into. **The question any enterprise should ask their AI consultancy is: "*Tell me about your agent fleet*".** They should answer excitedly about the career-defining impact of working within a "context flywheel", and be excited to build you one of your own.
 Anything less, and they may not be the company to guide you on this journey.

 Like the dev agency I spoke to that went all-in on AI, the winning deployment company will be focused on efficiency and growth, than on billing bodies by the hour.
 They will be confident about the future, because they are living in it and know its going to be as big for their clients as it is for them.
 Their pricing will be value-based, not time-based, and they will expect to earn your renewal to maintain your AI agent fleet year after year.

 > **What does the AI economy supply chain look like?**
 >
-> 1. The deployment company builds the platform and starts the flywheel.
+> 1. The deployment company builds and maintains your internal platform, and kickstarts the flywheel.
 >
-> 1. Above it sit knowledge service providers: specialist firms gone deep in a vertical, pooling what they learn from every engagement and re-delivering that expertise continuously into their clients' agent fleets.
+> 1. Above it are your knowledge service providers: specialist firms gone deep in a vertical, pooling what they learn from every engagement and re-delivering that expertise continuously into their clients' agent fleets.
 Not renting agents, but delivering continuously compounded knowledge.
 Think of it like a great paid newsletter like Stratechery or The Exponential View: an expert going very deep on a specific beat, synthesising intelligence from across a wide network, re-delivering it scalably to subscribers.
 But the delivery mechanism here is agent-to-agent, not email.
 >
 > 1. At the top is the enterprise's own context.
 The starting point is delivered by the knowledge service providers, and then internally refined with the company's own culture, adaptations, strategic instincts, institutional memory.
 That layer belongs to no one else.
 That is what AI sovereignty, properly understood, actually means.